 Natasha retired from dancing to start her family.
 Her passion is teaching the next generation of dancers and spreading her love of dance.

-Amber McMichael is originally from Alma, Colorado and is a children’s pre-dance instructor at AMB School.
+Amber McMichael is originally from Alma, Colorado and is a creative movement and children’s pre-dance instructor at AMB School.

 While trained primarily in the Cecchetti method of ballet technique, Amber also has training in multiple dance styles including lyrical, jazz, contemporary, tap, and modern from The Spirit of Dance and Colorado Ballet Academy.
 She has performed in The Wizard of Oz, The Sound of Music, and several original productions.